FICTION-ZJU/Pastry/INSTRUCTIONS.md

 ```
 ```

-The detailed logs will be available in the `  ` folder
+The detailed logs will be available in the `  ` folder.

 ## Writing your own example